 You’ll know the mixture has reduced enough when it starts to behave differently: each spoon stroke will lift the blobby mass cleanly off the bottom of the pot, like a thick roux when you’re making bechamel.
 Continue cooking for a few minutes more, then you’re ready.

 Now you need to leave it to dry somewhere warm, for about 12 hours.
 The place doesn’t need to be very warm: keeping an oven on low for 12 hours, for example, isn’t strictly necessary.
-I placed mine on a trivet on top of my wood-burning stove.
+I place mine overnight on a trivet on top of my wood-burning stove.
 A warm airing cupboard will do fine, or some kind of shelf rigged up above a warm radiator.
 After this long drying period, the cotognata should be rubbery and not at all sticky to the touch.

 Fill a mug with boiling water, leave a sharp knife to heat up in it, then cut your cotognata into 2cm squares, keeping the knife hot and damp all the time to stop the slab wrinkling and tearing as you cut it.